dwisiswant0/findom-xss/README.md

 The second argument can be used to specify an output file.
 ```
-$ ./findom-xss.sh https://target.host/about-us.html /path/to/output.txt
+$ ./findom-xss.sh https://domain.tld/about-us.html /path/to/output.txt
 ```

-By default, output will be stored in the `results/` directory in the repository with `target.host.txt` name.
+By default, output will be stored in the `results/` directory in the repository with `domain.tld.txt` name.

 ### License